stlk/blog/_posts/2018-08-10-cool-image-loading-with-gatsbyjs-v2-and-netlify-cms-v2.md

 title: Cool image loading with Gatsby.js v2 and Netlify CMS v2
 ---

 Time has come and even I got the opportunity to try out currently trending Gatsby.js static site generator.
 The most popular feature, at least from my point of view, is [Image Processing with gatsby-transformer-sharp](https://image-processing.gatsbyjs.org/).
 I thought “Everyone talks that I can have out of the box responsive images and other cool things!”.
-Yeah sure, but they didn't use it together with Netlify CMS while using beta of v2 :)
+Yeah sure, but they didn't use it together with Netlify CMS while using beta of v2 :) Now with Gatsby v2 released things are a bit easier.

 Getting started with something as complex as Gatsby.js is always a challenge.
 Looking back I would compare Gatsby to Webpack.
 Complexity of plugin based processing pipeline makes it a bit harder to understand than good old static site generators.